Serein

 To Kill a Mockingbird is one of my favourite books for many reasons.
 But chief among them is I love how Atticus treats Scout with the same freedom, same rules as Jem.

 My life has been quite the same.
 I grew up in a family, where a ‘NO’ was really unheard of.
-I don’t recollect being told not to dream big or try to do things that were bigger for my hands!
+I don’t recollect being treated differently or told not to dream big or try to do things that were bigger for my hands!
 It was perfect harmony when the love of my life walked right in, and he treated me nothing less than an equal partner; I still feel he did the opposite & gave me more credit than I could handle.
 The cherry was in the form of friends who were always welcome to let me give a hand on life’s heavy weight lifting.

 You may wonder, then why am I writing this?
 Well, the world didn’t stop there for me; let me put it this way, I wish the world stopped right there for me.